-Once students have been admitted, they may defer their start date for up to a maximum of one (1) year from their original approved start date.
-If a student admitted to an academic program is unable to begin their program as scheduled, a deferral can be requested by advising the Registrar's Office, in writing and at least one (1) week prior to the term start date, clearly outlining the circumstances and providing any required documentation.
+Once students have been admitted, they may defer their start date for up to a maximum of one (1) year from the date the application for admission was approved.
+If a student admitted to an academic program is unable to begin their program as scheduled, a deferral can be requested by advising the Registrar's Office in writing clearly outlining the circumstances and providing any required documentation.
+UCW retains the admissions documents of applicants who have not registered for one year from the admission decision date, after which they are destroyed.